 The first page of text (typically the Introduction) uses the Arabic number “1” and pages thereafter carry consecutive Arabic numbers, including the pages in the Appendices and References.
 Arabic numbers are positioned in the upper right-hand corner, one inch from the top and one inch in from the right edge of the paper.

-The following is a general heading level outline to be used if your program does not specify heading level styles.
+Note: The following is a general heading level outline to be used if your program does not specify heading level styles.

 HEADING LEVEL ONE